-- c.
-All the above exceptions are strictly at the discretion of the Chief of Compliance and/or the Chief Steward. - 20.10.N Ladies Challenge Procedures - 1.
-Dial-ins will be determined the same as the Super Challenge after factoring for the index. - 2.
-See Section 20.10.M for procedures.
-Replace applicable references to Super Challenge with Ladies Challenge. - 20.10.0 Bonus Challenge - 1.
-Eight (8) drivers will be selected (depending on time available) for the Bonus Challenge after class competition.
-Bonus Challenge will not be run at the Finale event. - 2.
+20.10.N - Ladies Challenge Procedures

+- 1. Dial-ins will be determined the same as the Super Challenge after factoring for the index. - See Section 20.10.M for procedures.
+Replace applicable references to Super Challenge with Ladies Challenge.

+20.10.0 - Bonus Challenge

+- 1. Eight (8) drivers will be selected (depending on time available) for the Bonus Challenge after class competition.
+Bonus Challenge will not be run at the Finale event and may be cancelled due to weather or time constraints at other events. - 2.
 The slots will be filled from randomly selected drivers not eligible for the Super Challenge or Ladies Challenges who request to compete in the Bonus Challenge.
 Drivers must be present at the drawing when their name is called to be entered into the Challenge.
 Only one (1) driver selected from a multi-driver/multi-class team will be eligible, therefore, only one (1) driver per car.
-If two (2) drivers from the same team are drawn, they can arm wrestle, do rock/paper/scissors, or decide in whatever means that they can determine immediately who will take the slot. © In other words, decide between each other which driver gets to run the Bonus! - See Section 20.10.M for procedures.
-However, drivers will use their own "dial-in" AND the later rounds of the Bonus Challenge may be held and run during the later rounds of the Super Challenge to accommodate overall event efficiency. - 20.10.P Protests - 1.
-Protests will be conducted according to the current SCCA® National Solo® Rules, except as amended by these ProSolo® National Series Rules and the Supplementary Regulations. - 2.
+If two (2) drivers from the same team are drawn, they can arm wrestle, do rock/paper/scissors, or decide in whatever means that they can determine immediately who will take the slot.

+In other words, decide between each other which driver gets to run the Bonus! - See Section 20.10.M for procedures.
+However, drivers will use their own "dial-in" AND the later rounds of the Bonus Challenge may be held and run during the later rounds of the Super Challenge to accommodate overall event efficiency.

+20.10.P - Protests

+- Protests will be conducted according to the current 2018 SCCA® National Solo® Rules, except as amended by these ProSolo® National Series Rules and the Supplementary Regulations. - 2.
 Drivers may protest drivers in another class as per these rules. - 3.
 The protest fee is \$100.00.
 The time limit for submitting a protest against a car is 15 minutes after the conclusion of Impound after Saturday afternoon (Sat PM) for the class.
-Protests (fee doubled) may be accepted later if the protestor can clearly demonstrate that evidence pertinent to the protest was not available within the time limit. - 4.
+Protests may be accepted later (fee doubled) if the protestor can clearly demonstrate that evidence pertinent to the protest was not available within the time limit. - 4.
 The Chief of Compliance is the chairman of the Protest Committee.
 The remainder of the committee will be posted as needed. - 5.
 If a protest cannot be resolved prior to the running of the Challenge competitions, the car/driver(s) will be allowed to run the challenge under probation.
-If the car is subsequently found non-compliant, that car/driver(s) results may be voided depending on the penalty assessed and the results of the Challenge will be adjusted as is possible. - 6.
-If a car is protested, found non-compliant, and the decision is appealed, the car/driver(s) will be allowed to compete in the Challenge under probation if the car is brought into compliance. - 7.
+If the car is subsequently found non-compliant, that car/driver(s) results may be voided depending on the penalty assessed and the results of the Challenge will be adjusted as is possible.

+- 6. If a car is protested, found non-compliant, and the decision is appealed, the car/driver(s) will be allowed to compete in the Challenge under probation if the car is brought into compliance. - 7.
 If a car is protested, found compliant, and the decision is appealed, the car/driver(s) will be allowed to compete in the Challenge under probation. - 8.
 Under no circumstances will a protest or appeal be allowed to substantially delay the running of the Challenge competitions. - 9.
 The Protest Committee will be in charge of accepting protests, making inspections, taking measurements, determining compliance, and making a penalty determination. - 10.
-The Senior Director of Rally/Solo may assess further penalties. - 11.
-Range of Penalties: In addition to the penalties designated in the SCCA® National Solo® Rules, ProSolo® reserves the right to employ, but is not limited to, any of the following penalties: - a.
+The Senior Director of Rally/Solo® may assess further penalties. - 11.
+Range of Penalties: In addition to the penalties designated in the 2018 SCCA® National Solo® Rules, ProSolo® reserves the right to employ, but is not limited to, any of the following penalties: - a.
 Fines - b.
-Suspension from future events - 20.10.Q Appeals - 1.
-The decision of the Protest Committee may be appealed to the Chief Steward.
-Written notice of intent to appeal signed by the appellant, specifying the grounds for appeal and including an appeal fee of \$200.00, must be received by the Chief Steward or their designate within one (1) hour after the announcement of the Protest Committee decision.
-The appeal and any supporting evidence must be received by the Senior Director of Rally/Solo® within seven (7) days.
-An Appeals Committee will be named by the Senior Director of Rally/Solo® or his/her designate.
+Suspension from future events

+20.10.Q - Appeals